EU: Heavy-Duty Vehicles: GHG Emissions

 Background

 The first carbon dioxide emission performance standards for new heavy-duty vehicles (HDV) in the European Union were set by Regulation (EU) 2019/1242 in June 2019 [4416].
-The regulation requires that the average CO2 emissions from selected HDV categories be reduced by 15% in 2025 and by 30% in 2030, relative to a 2019/2020 baseline.
-The baseline value will be determined based on the certified CO2 emissions of new trucks collected under a separate regulation on CO2 monitoring and reporting [4593].
+The regulation required that the average CO2 emissions from selected HDV categories be reduced by 15% in 2025 and by 30% in 2030, relative to a 2019/2020 baseline.
+The baseline value is determined from the certified CO2 emissions of new trucks collected under a separate regulation on CO2 monitoring and reporting [4593].

 Axle Typea | Chassis | GVW, tonnes | Vehicle Group | Date of Certification Requirement | CO2 Standards |